 The calculation of testosterone to estradiol ratio, also known as T/E2, is a parameter linked to a whole spectrum of male health aspects, primarily associated with sexual functions.
 The values needed for the estimation are free testosterone (T) and estradiol (E2) concentrations.
-The calculator can also be used for converting estradiol and testosterone units of measurement.
+You can also use the calculator to convert estradiol and testosterone measurement units.

 How is testosterone to estradiol ratio calculated?

 The tricky part is that before calculating the testosterone to estradiol ratio, both hormone concentrations need to be expressed in the same units.
 They're generally presented in different ways: testosterone in ng/dL and estradiol in pg/mL.

 There's no fixed range for the ratio value.
 It's important that testosterone (10-35 nmol/L or 300-1000 ng/dL) and estradiol levels (50-200 pmol/L or 14-55 pg/mL) are within normal ranges.

 There is an engaging article by Drs.
 Moskovic, Eisenberg, and Lipschultz on the topic of T/E2 ratio fluctuations (see the first source at the top of this page).

 What unit is testosterone measured in?